-- an annotated list of the birds recorded on a previous year's Field Guides trip to the area, with comments by guide(s) on notable species or sightings (may be downloaded from our web site) - a detailed information bulletin with important logistical information and answers to questions regarding accommodations, air arrangements, clothing, currency, customs and immigration, documents, health precautions, and personal items - a Field Guides checklist for preparing for and keeping track of the birds we see on the tour - after the conclusion of the tour, a list of birds seen on the tour
+- an annotated list of the birds recorded on a previous year's Field Guides trip to the area, with comments by quide(s) on notable species or sightings (may be downloaded from our web site) - a detailed information bulletin with important logistical information and answers to questions regarding accommodations, air arrangements, clothing, currency, customs and immigration, documents, health precautions, and personal items - a Field Guides checklist for preparing for and keeping track of the birds we see on the tour - after the conclusion of the tour, a list of birds seen on the tour

-Vast, colorful, and crowded, northern India possesses some of the most spectacular wildlife in Asia and today offers one of the most memorable traveling experiences anywhere in the world.
+Vast, colorful, and crowded, northern India possesses some of the most spectacular wildlife in Asia and offers one of the most memorable traveling experiences anywhere in the world.
 Our tour is designed to show you a fabulous cross section of India's birds and wildlife at some of its most exciting sites-perhaps the optimal itinerary for someone planning to visit India only once.

-We'll begin our birding in Delhi where an amazing number of waterbirds gather on the nearby Yamuna River and colorful White-throated Kingfishers, Rose-ringed Parakeets and Purple Sunbirds live right among the throngs of pedestrians who make up one of India's largest cities.
-The place is humming-Indian city life at its best-and the first morning birding is superb!
+We'll begin our tour in Delhi where colorful Rose-ringed Parakeets live around our hotel, right among the throngs of pedestrians who make up one of India's largest cities.
+The place is humming-Indian city life at its best.